kyma-incubator/compass/docs/compass/03-automatic-scenario-assignment.md

 * selector's value type is a string

 ### Queries
-Director API contains queries for fetching all assignments, assignments for the given Scenario and the given label selector.
+Director API contains queries that allow you to fetch all assignments, fetch assignments for the given Scenario, and fetch assignments for the given label selector:
 ```graphql
    automaticScenarioAssignments(first: Int = 100, after: PageCursor): AutomaticScenarioAssignmentPage
    automaticScenarioAssignmentForScenario(scenarioName: String!): AutomaticScenarioAssignment